How do I Write a Medical School Personal Statement?

 Academic history, test scores, research participation, and other matters relevant to the admissions committee are included in other sections of a medical school application.
 The medical school personal statement allows the applicant to add personal information to the application, humanizing it and giving it a face to go along with the numbers and grades.
 It’s a good place to bring up interesting aspects of the applicant’s personal history, as well as the reasons for the applicant’s desire to attend medical school.

-Starting a medical school personal statement jotting down some ideas can be beneficial.
+Starting a medical school personal statement by jotting down some ideas can be beneficial.
 Applicants should consider why they are applying to medical schools and what they hope to accomplish with their degrees, as this may provide material for the personal statement.
 Someone who wishes to work in a developing country, for example, should make this clear on their application.
-If the applicant’s desire to pursue medicine was sparked a significant personal experience, this would be valuable information to include.
+If the applicant’s desire to pursue medicine was sparked by a significant personal experience, this would be valuable information to include.

 When writing a personal statement for medical school, applicants should consider what sets them apart from others.
 They may have unique life experiences, such as growing up on a commune or attending school in a foreign country, that would appeal to an admissions committee and add to the diversity of the entering class.
 Students should also consider the programs for which they are applying, as well as whether they have personal experiences that align with the mission of the school.
 An applicant who has participated in medical technology research, for example, will be of interest to a school interested in technological innovation in medicine.